GetUSB.info Logo

 Several quick talking points before we move to examples of usage out in the field:

-My neighbor has a Model 3 with a wireless charging station right in the console.
-I didn’t realize this was an after-market purchase, so wanted to review it here today.
-The brand my neighbor has is the Taptes generation 2 wireless charging station.
+My neighbor has a Model 3 with a wireless charging station built right into the center console.
+I didn’t realize this was an aftermarket purchase at first, which is why I wanted to review it here today.
+The brand my neighbor uses is the Taptes Generation 2 wireless charging station.

-The Gen 2 has some improvements from the previous version.
+The Gen 2 model includes several improvements over the previous version.
 Starting with the basics, this version has a ridge line molded into the center of the charging platform.
-This allows a user to charge two phones vertically, independently getting their charge, at the same time.
-The center line ridge doesn’t go all the way to the bottom so if you need to charge your phone while in landscape mode, viewing say Google Maps, you have that capability.
+This allows a user to charge two phones vertically at the same time, each independently receiving power.
+The center ridge does not extend all the way to the bottom, so if you need to charge a phone in landscape mode, for example while viewing Google Maps, that is still possible.

-The charging station does have USB-C in the event a passenger has a phone which doesn’t support the wireless charging mode.
-This would include both Android and Apple phones.
+The charging station also includes a USB-C port in the event a passenger has a phone that does not support wireless charging.
+This applies to both Android and Apple devices, making the setup flexible for mixed-device households.

 For a non-technical person, let me use a puzzle as an example.